New Horizons programme

 She said: “This is quite a big partnership that has developed and come about.
 As an organisation we are working with partners we’ve not worked with previously.

 “This was 18 months in development so from that point of view I am proud.
 I am equally proud of the work we have been doing with participants in the programme as they get the intensive support from the coaches.

 “You can see how far they travel to move along on their journey.
 We have to work with those possibly furthest from the job market so to move them closer to it is phenomenal.”

 “New Horizons is one of the best things we have ever had here.
 It is addressing the issues that people are experiencing right now.
-You can see that immediate relief when an issue is sorted out.
-I really enjoy doing it."
+You can see that immediate relief when an issue is sorted out."

-Mairead Wright, Skills & Development Tutor, works as a coach on the project.
+Mairead Wright, Employment, Skills and Enterprise Manager, used to also work as a coach on the project.
 She said people can be referred into New Horizons in a number of different ways.

 She said: “As the project is driven by the individual, they might need help in one area, or it might be in two or three.

 “It is not about doing things for them, it is encouraging them to have the confidence or skills to be able to do it themselves.

 “People can be referred in by staff, sometimes by their peers, or they might be using computer facilities for something else and Iwe notice there is an issue.

 “The reason why they normally come to us is because they have one urgent issue that needs addressing.
 That might be something to do with their rent or they are having a change of circumstances and it is affecting their Universal Credit or Housing Benefit.